Toys, games, and educational experiences are coming to life

 Baltimore’s Balti Virtual created HoloTats, AR temporary tattoos that interact with a free mobile app.
 The result is a tattoo that suddenly animates and makes sound effects, delighting users of all ages.

 While this is obviously a more simple use of AR tech, the wow-factor is pretty high, especially for kids.
-HoloTats are available on Amazon and prices range from $5 to $6 per pack before shipping.
+HoloTats are available and prices range from $5 to $6 per pack before shipping.
 This is one of those products where it’s hard not to imagine how it could be turned into a marketing tool, such as a product logo dancing around—but we’ll keep our business goggles off for now and just enjoy the unadulterated fun that these AR toys are delivering.